lint a file or multiple

 squawk --config=~/.squawk.toml example.sql

-The --exclude, --exclude-path, and --pg-version flags will always be prioritized over the configuration file.
+The --exclude, --include, --exclude-path, and --pg-version flags will always be prioritized over the configuration file.

 Example .squawk.toml configurations